-Can’t function well without a caffeine shot?
-Does your house resemble a coffee shop already because of all the coffee equipment and cups you own?
-Do you have dreams of being a barista and coffee shop owner?
+Can’t function without a caffeine shot?
+Does your house resemble a coffee shop because of all the coffee beans and equipment you own?
+Do you have dreams of becoming a barista and coffee shop owner?

 If you answered yes to all three questions, then why aren’t you running your own coffee shop yet?